-In today’s time, the use of cloud computing in healthcare departments is increasing.
-Since the pandemic, entire healthcare system has started to depend on various medical applications that are attached to the cloud.
+In today’s time, the use of cloud computing in healthcare departments is increasing and since the pandemic, the entire healthcare system has started to depend on various medical applications that are attached to the cloud.
 Everyone from healthcare professionals to nurses and patients are reaping the complete advantage of the IT infrastructures that healthcare providers have.
 This comes with some major benefits like lowered expenses, improved privacy, and better patient care.
 Because of these reasons medical organizations are hiring healthcare software development companies with experts who can help in implementing cloud computing and enhance the firm’s functionalities.

-As per a survey from IDC, with each passing day, cloud technology is becoming famous and its spending is predicted to reach $1.3 Trillion by 2025.
+As per a survey from IDC, with each passing day, cloud technology is becoming famous and its spending is predicted to reach $1.35 Trillion by 2027.
 Hence, adopting cloud computing for your healthcare organization is very beneficial.
-In order to understand this concept clearly, let’s go through cloud computing in healthcare and have a look at its benefits, types, risks, and more.
+So, in order to understand this concept clearly, in this blog, let’s go through cloud computing in healthcare and have a look at its benefits, types, examples, risks, and more.

 1. What is Cloud Computing in Healthcare?

 Cloud computing is a very popular technology used in the healthcare industry to enable the implementation of remote servers accessible through the internet in order to manage, store, and process healthcare data.
 Cloud computing is a completely opposite process to the one where on-site data centers are created hosting patient data on computers.
 But unlike on-site centers, cloud platforms offer a flexible solution for healthcare stakeholders as they can remotely access servers from anywhere and get in touch with important data within seconds.
-As per survey by BCC, the worldwide healthcare market for cloud computing is expected to hit $35 billion by 2022.
+As per a survey by Markets and Markets, the worldwide healthcare market for cloud computing is expected to hit $84.9 billion by the end of 2027.

-Basically, when any medical institute shifts to the cloud, they get two-fold benefits for both their own institute and patients.
+Basically, when any medical institute shifts to the cloud from its simple on-site data storing approach, they get two-fold benefits for both their own institute and patients.
 Medical businesses can benefit by getting lower operational spending and can deliver personalized & high-quality care to the patients.
 While on the other hand, patients get instant healthcare services.

 Besides this, with the help of cloud computing in the healthcare department, the engagement of patients increases as they get access to their healthcare data 24*7 and they also get remote access to healthcare solutions for various issues within time.